Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: System Model and Problem Formulation

+where $\bm{d}_{\mathcal{F},k}\in\mathbb{C}^{1\times N_2}$ denotes the baseband channel from the IRS2 to the $k$-th passenger.
 In our work, we assume that all CSI are perfectly known.
-Although some channel estimation schemes have been proposed, it's still challenging to perfectly estimate the channels in practical scenarios.
-Consequently the proposed algorithm can be deemed as the performance upper bound for the realistic scenarios.
-What's more, the high-speed train is characterized by periodically traveling along a fixed track, whose trajectory is highly predictable.
-In the practical application of the algorithm, the initial point of the proposed algorithm can be calculated in advance according to train’s position as prior information, which can greatly reduce the number of iterations.
-Upon defining the total volume of $l$th IoTD's upload information as $v_l$ and the volume allocation factor $\bm{\alpha}=[\alpha_1,\alpha_2,\dots,\alpha_L]^T$, from presented above, the information upload latency of the $l$th IoTD can be readily calculated by selecting the maximum value between those transmitted in the sub-6 GHz or the mmWave band, formulated as
+Let $v_l$ denote the data volume of the UHD video chunk generated by the $l$-th camera.
+To smooth the extreme traffic burstiness of H.265/HEVC encoding while avoiding queueing backlog, we adopt a time-based chunking mechanism with a strict buffering window $T_{chunk}$.
+Consequently, $v_l$ represents the accumulated 4K UHD payload within $T_{chunk}$.
+To prevent buffer overflow and guarantee the continuous streaming of the mission-critical diagnostic video, we need to minimize the total upload latency for all cameras to satisfy the queuing stability conditions.
+Upon defining the volume allocation factor $\bm{\alpha}=[\alpha_1,\alpha_2,\dots,\alpha_L]^T$, from presented above, the information upload latency of the $l$-th camera can be readily calculated by selecting the maximum value between those transmitted in the sub-6 GHz or the mmWave band, formulated as